Notes on Cognitive Dissonance, Suicidology, & Schizophrenia

 - On the negative side, the change can be to stop counseling to stop the dissonance, the discomfort.

-- Cognitive dissonance can be addressed by helping clients see that all change involves discomfort and the awkward.
+- Cognitive dissonance can be addressed by helping clients see that all change involves discomfort and awkwardness.

 - Cognitive dissonance can be framed as an advantage, as a sign that progress is occurring, as awareness of the need for change, as a stage in the change process.